LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 Visit [HyperExecute Automation Dashboard](https://automation.lambdatest.com/hyperexecute) to check the status of execution:

-## Run Playwrite-JS tests on Windows and Linux platforms
+## Run Playwright-JS tests on Windows and Linux platforms

 The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *HyperExecute-Yaml/.hyperexecute_simple_win.yaml* for Windows and *HyperExecute-Yaml/.hyperexecute_simple_linux.yaml* for Linux).